VioletsOleander/vault-vanilla/logs/Personal Log.md

 - [[doc-notes/pytorch/Pytorch 2.x|pytorch/Pytorch 2.x]]: CH0
     CH0-General Introduction
         `torch.compile` : TorchDynamo --> FX Graph in Torch IR --> AOTAutograd --> FX graph in Aten/Prims IR --> TorchInductor --> Triton code/OpenMP code...
-- [[doc-notes/triton/Getting Started|Triton: Tutorials]]: Vector Addition, Fused Softmax
+- [[doc-notes/triton/Getting Started|triton/Getting Started]]: Vector Addition, Fused Softmax
     Triton is basically simplified CUDA in python, the general idea about parallel computing is similar.
 The most advantageous perspective about Triton is that it encapsulates all the complicated memory address mapping work into a single api `tl.load` .
 Memory address mapping work is the most difficult part of writing CUDA code.

 ### Week 4